 - Send in verifications of anything that has changed, as well as copies of your most recent wage stubs or other recent proof of income; and

-- Be available for interview with a DTA worker (usually done by phone unless you want one in person or there is some good cause reason for you to go to DTA).
+- Be available for a phone interview with a DTA worker.
 See Do I need to have an interview to continue benefits?.
-DTA will schedule the interview directly with you.

 DTA should give you enough time (usually 20 days) to complete and return the recertification paperwork to continue getting SNAP benefits.
 106 C.M.R. § 366.320(A).
 If you do not return the form, your benefits will end.
 There are no additional notices from DTA.
 If you get the form back but after the DTA deadline, you may have an interruption in benefits.

-If you complete the recertification (with the required verifications and interview) on time, DTA must make sure your benefits continue on the usual schedule without interruption.
-If for some reason your deadline to recertify is after the end of your current certification period, you will get benefits for the full month, not just a portion of the month, once you are recertified.
+If you complete the recertification process on time, DTA must make sure your benefits continue on the usual schedule without interruption.
 106 C.M.R. § 366.330 (B).

 Getting a closed case reopened

-Suppose you completed your recertification form and had an interview, but you did not get all of your proofs in before your recertification deadline (for example, you did not send any wage stubs).
+Suppose you completed your recertification form and had an interview, but you did not get all of your proofs in before your recertification deadline (for example, a missing wage stub).
 If your case closes because of the missing proofs, you can ask DTA to reopen your case as long as:

-- you send in the recertification form before the deadline, and
+- you sent in the recertification form before the deadline, and

 - you get your proofs in within 30 days of the date your case closed.

 You do not have to start a new application.
 106 C.M.R. § 361.700(B)(2).
 This reopening rule applies to both applications and recertifications since a recertification is, in fact, a new SNAP application.
-If more than 30 days has elapsed since the end of your certification period, it's best to reapply.
+If more than 30 days has elapsed since the end of your certification period, you should reapply.